MartinBradbury/trihub/README.md

 - [Favicon, credited to](https://www.flaticon.com/free-icons/photography") Photography icons created by Vactor area- Flaticon
 - [React Multiselect dropdown](https://www.npmjs.com/package/multiselect-react-dropdown), this library is used for handling hashtags.
 It helps keep the codebase cleaner and more maintainable.
+- [Background Video](https://www.youtube.com/watch?v=MQj9wIJb7o0), This is the source of the background video used on the home page.
+The youtube channel that has the origional video is TeamWass and the video is used for educational purposes in the development of this project.
 - **Bootstrap**: Used for styling and responsive design, making the site accessible on a variety of devices - [Bootstrap documentation](https://getbootstrap.com/).
 - **Sources of guidance in general**:
   - This resources is only available to enrolled students at The Code Institute: